Notable People

 That is why the Navy story in the archived post was never the whole story.
 It was one episode in a much longer argument about whether Milk belongs inside official American memory or only at its margins.

 The Navy's own record shows how unsettled that question remained.
 In November 2021 the service christened the future USNS Harvey Milk and praised his life and legacy.
 Then, on June 27, 2025, the Navy officially renamed that replenishment oiler the USNS Oscar V. Peterson.
-The point is not merely that Milk was honored and then displaced.
-The point is that decades after his death he still serves as a live fault line in American civic symbolism.
+Milk was honored and then displaced, and decades after his death he remains a live fault line in American civic symbolism.

 Harvey Milk is sometimes remembered too sentimentally, as if the whole lesson were courage, optimism, or martyrdom.
 Those things matter, but they are not enough.